 Huntington’s disease is a genetic disorder caused by abnormal changes in chromosome-4 (one of the 23 chromosomes in humans that carry one’s entire genetic code).
-It is characterized by motor or movements of body, behavioural and cognitive disorders.
+It is characterized by movement, behavioural and cognitive disorders.

 What are the causes of Huntington’s Disease

 As mentioned previously, the disorder is caused due to an abnormality in chromosome-4.
-This leads to loss of brain cells in the areas of brain responsible for movements.
+This leads to the loss of brain cells in the areas of the brain responsible for movements.